wuqianliang/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency

+### Timestep Length and Elapsed Duration (N & dt)

 ### The vehicle must successfully drive a lap around the track.
+Here is the demo video of my MPC implmenting.

 ## Dependencies